Insights

 What Actually Happens

-During the pilot phase, AI implementations routinely deliver extraordinary results.
-We're talking 25–40% efficiency gains, stakeholder satisfaction averaging 8.5 out of 10, output quality rated excellent across the board.
+During the pilot phase, AI implementations routinely deliver extraordinary results — sharp efficiency gains, high stakeholder satisfaction, output quality rated excellent across the board.
 The technology works.
 The implementation works.
 Everyone's thrilled.

 Then the consultants leave.

-By month six, efficiency gains have dropped by two-thirds.
-By month twelve, stakeholder satisfaction has fallen from 8.5 to 4.2.
+By month six, those efficiency gains have eroded sharply.
+By month twelve, stakeholder satisfaction has fallen with them.
 The AI is still running — technically — but nobody is refining the prompts as the business changes, nobody is validating outputs, nobody is updating the context the system needs to stay accurate.
 The AI doesn't break.
 It just… drifts.

-By month eighteen, usage has dropped to less than 10% of pilot levels.
+By month eighteen, the tool has fallen out of regular use.
 The budget for new AI initiatives gets eliminated.
 Leadership concludes that AI doesn't work for their company.

 But it did work.
 For three months, it worked beautifully.